Mounting an ephemeral disk in a function

 -

 - Mount point: Name of the mount point.
-Use this path to access the directory in which the ephemeral disk is mounted:
+The directory with the mounted ephemeral disk will be accessible at

 /function/storage/<mount_point>. - Disk size: Amount of memory you want to allocate for the ephemeral disk you are mounting.

 - Mount point: Name of the mount point.
-Use this path to access the directory in which the ephemeral disk is mounted:
+The directory with the mounted ephemeral disk will be accessible at

 -